3devo/ChildbusBootloader/PROTOCOL.md

 hardware optimizations, small improvements or additions that can be ignored by older firmware.
 To obtain the actual hardware version, use the `GET_HARDWARE_REVISION` command.

+The hardware revision is split into a major and minor version.
+The upper 4 bits indicate the major version, while the lower 4 bits indicate the minor version.
+For example, 0x15 means revision 1.5, while 0x2f means revision 1.15.

+The only exception is that interface board (type 0x01) version 1.3 should use a compatible hardware version value of 0x01, if compatibility with protocol version 1.0 is intended.

 The bootloader version value is informative (and should be considered board-specific) and its value is not defind by this specification.